-You must uphold principles of academic honesty in every assignment.
+You must uphold principles of academic honest in every assignment.
 This includes the principle of never submitting or taking credit for anyone's work but yours.
 To that end, please remember to express your own thoughts in your own words and to quote and cite the work of others as necessary.
 When you cite other sources, please use a standard format.
 If you have questions about when or how to cite sources, please ask before submitting your work.
-Artificial Intelligence (AI) can be a useful tool but please speak with your teacher before using it to complete assignments.
 No work that contains plagiarism or any other violation of academic honesty may count as passing.